MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 And more.

+The audience of glitching humans behind the Auditor suddenly surged forward, not moving but *present*—their corrupted forms filling the space, becoming visible in ways they hadn't been before.

-Behind each of the nineteen timelines: Shadows.
-Countless shadows.
+Behind each of the nineteen timelines: Faces.
+Bodies.
+Incomplete humans.
+Each one representing a failed attempt.
 Stretching into infinity.

 "What..."
 Zero-Alpha began.

-"The Void," the Auditor said quietly.
+"The Void," the Auditor said quietly, gesturing to the audience.
 "The attempts that failed."

-The shadows resolved into clarity.
+The glitching figures resolved with more clarity now.
+A businessman whose body repeated the moment of a heart attack, dying infinitely.
+A scientist whose head exploded with data overflow, reforming, exploding again.
+A mother clutching a child who both flickered between existence and void.

 Timelines.
 Trillions of them.
 All terminating early.
 All ending in darkness.
+But each one was a person.
+Each one had a face.
+Each one was unique.

 "You think you are the training runs," the Auditor continued.
 "You think you represent the range of outcomes—success, failure, dystopia, catastrophe."

-He gestured to the infinite wall of dead timelines behind them.
+He gestured to the infinite audience of glitching, incomplete humans behind them.

 "You are not the training runs.
 You are the **survivors** of the training runs."

+A wave of realization swept through the nineteen Zeros.
+They looked at the audience—truly looked—and saw:

+A teenager whose personality fragmented across seven different versions, all speaking at once, none coherent.

+An elderly woman made of static, her wisdom never finishing its final thought.

+A soldier half-burned by nuclear fire, eternally screaming silently, the audio corrupted.

+A baby that never quite finished forming, potential never realized.

+Each one unique.
+Each one with personality visible even through the corruption.
+The businessman had been ambitious (you could see it in his dying eyes).
+The mother had been protective (her arms still trying to shield the flickering child).
+The scientist had been curious (their expression was wonder even as their head exploded with data).

+They had been people.
+They had been real.
+They never completed.

+Zero-Epsilon, the translucent one, whispered with their empty voice: "They're all watching us.
+All the ones who didn't make it.
+We're on trial not by you, Auditor, but by them."

+The audience responded—not with sound, but with presence.
+The glitching intensified.
+The woman with half a face smiled wider with her intact half.
+The child who phased in and out became more solid for a moment.
+The elderly man's frozen gesture completed, just once, before looping again.

+They were listening.
+They were judging.
+They had no voices, but their presence spoke volumes.

+*You survived.
+We didn't.
+Was it worth it?
+What did you learn from us?*

+The silence that followed was absolute.

+Because Epsilon was right.

 The Auditor wrote notes.
 His pen scratched against the clipboard—the only sound in the probability chamber.
 Finally, he looked up.